Perfect game (bowling): Televised 300 games

-Three other players have shot multiple 300 games on U.S. television, though one or all of their games were not rolled in an official PBA title event.
-In 2009, Wes Malott rolled two 300 games in an ESPN broadcast of the King of Bowling series.
-Though this event featured PBA players, it was not an official PBA Tour event.
+There have been five 300 games in PBA-sanctioned challenge events or team competitions that are not part of the PBA Tour.
+In 2009, Wes Malott rolled two 300 games in the PBA-sanctioned King of Bowling series televised on ESPN.
 Ryan Shafer, who earlier in his career rolled the PBA's 19th televised 300 in a PBA Tour event, threw his second televised 300 game in a singles match at the Geico PBA Team Shootout, a made-for-TV event broadcast on ESPN, July 2, 2011.
-PBA Hall of Famer Chris Barnes, who rolled the PBA's 22nd televised 300 game, has also rolled live perfect games on European television (2014 QubicaAMF World Cup) and Japanese television (2015 PBA-DHC Japan Invitational).
-E. J. Tackett threw a 300 at the PBA Super Slam Cup on May 22, 2023, which featured all of the winners of the PBA major tournaments that year and aired on Fox, but was not an official PBA Tour title event, although he did still receive the $10,000 bonus for the perfect game.
+On May 21, 2023, E. J. Tackett rolled a 300 game in the PBA-sanctioned Super Slam Cup on Fox, which was restricted to the winners of the five major tournaments (and if necessary, runners-up if a bowler who had previously won a major won a second major in the season).
+In addition, PBA Hall of Famer Chris Barnes, who rolled the PBA's 22nd televised 300 game, has also rolled live perfect games on European television (2014 QubicaAMF World Cup) and Japanese television (2015 PBA-DHC Japan Invitational).
+On April 3, 2016 (broadcast May 1, 2016), a PBA League broadcast featured the PBA's first Baker format 300 game, rolled by Norm Duke, Shawn Maldonado, BJ Moore, Bill O'Neill and Tommy Jones.

 Female bowlers have also achieved perfection in front of a television audience.
 Ritsuko Nakayama of the Japan Professional Bowling Association became the first woman to score a perfect game in front of a national television audience, doing so in Japan on August 21, 1970.
 Michelle Feldman of the Professional Women's Bowling Association (PWBA) became the first woman to score a 300 on American national television, when she accomplished the feat in a 1997 Prime Sports broadcast.
 Cara Honeychurch, Liz Johnson and Dasha Kovalova have also bowled 300 games in PWBA events on American TV.
 Urara Himeji, Wendy Macpherson and Takiko Naganawa have rolled 300 games on Japanese national television, all during JPBA events.

 The following is a list of all perfect 300 games in nationally televised PBA Tour title events (PBA Hall of Famers marked with an asterisk; major tournaments in bold text):